Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/README.md

 For more details of how the pieces work together, check out [the technical guide](./docs/technical-guide.md).

 <img src="./docs/images/overview-architecture.png" height="700" >

+## Sample Deployment

+Deployment of this sample requires the creation of supporting Azure services, custom code deployed to Azure Function Apps, and setup in either Microsoft Entra ID or Azure AD B2C.
+For detailed deployment instructions, check out the [deployment document here](./docs/deployment.md).

+This sample is targeted at application developers who are already using Azure Health Data Services or Azure API for FHIR.

 ## Sample Support